OpenADP/openadp/docs/authn-authz-design.md

 ## 8  Alternative: Noise-NK Encrypted Authentication

+**Current Status**: ✅ **IMPLEMENTED AND DEPLOYED** (Phase 5 Complete - January 2025)

+This is the **active authentication approach** used by OpenADP.
+All client tools now use mandatory Noise-NK encrypted authentication with the global server at `https://auth.openadp.org`.

 ### 8.1  Security Motivation

 After implementation and review, we identified significant security concerns with HTTP header-based DPoP authentication: